KNOW Identity 2020 features unrivaled sessions that tackle

 & Risk Management

 Digital commerce platforms face simultaneous mandates to minimize friction and fraud while maximizing security and sales - goals that often seem contradictory.
-77% of online businesses prioritize delivering a frictionless experience, yet 58% say fraud prevention blocks this goal.
+According to Sift's Trust & Safety Survey, 77% of online businesses prioritize delivering a frictionless experience, yet 58% say fraud prevention blocks this goal.
 Not great.
 Bad actors are always a step ahead and in this classic game of cat and mouse, rules-based systems don’t do enough to fight fraud, account takeover, and synthetic identity risk.
 Plus, the growing peer-to-peer economy has put users at the front lines of the risk equation, requiring even more trust in intermediaries to keep the ‘good guys’ in and the ‘bad guys’ out.
 Breaches of trust have upped the ante for what’s at stake.
 KNOW Identity dives into how leading organizations are addressing risk at each stage of the customer journey and provides a practical look at how companies are successfully integrating machine learning, artificial intelligence, and behavioral analytics to future-proof their tech stack.

 You’re already a part of IoT.
 Internet-connected “smart devices” have become commonplace in both the enterprise and consumer markets -- what started with fitness trackers and virtual assistants is evolving to autonomous cars and cloud-connected pacemakers.
 What are the security risks created by the estimated 5.5 million new devices brought online every single day?
 How should these devices be tied to the identities of their real-life owners?
 Who’s responsible if our sensitive personal data falls into the wrong hands?
 As Dave Birch puts it, “If my toaster takes down PayPal, I don’t care -- and neither will the people who made the toaster.”
 In a future of smart cities and smarter solutions, KNOW Identity delves into the role of the identity layer across connected devices.